kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## How Bag of Words Works

-Each word becomes a column.
+Each word becomes a column
-Each document becomes a row.
+Each document becomes a row
 Counts fill the table

 > Bag-of-words represents text as word counts, ignoring grammar and word order.
 Despite its simplicity, BoW remains a strong baseline for many text classification tasks.